Building certification industry: forms and resources

 Building certifiers must be satisfied that all the important aspects of the building work are in place in all material respects at the time of inspection and are in accordance with the building permit and approved plans.

 Read below to find out about building information and resources you can get online.

 Australian Building Codes Board

 The Australian Building Codes Board is responsible for publishing the National Construction Code (NCC).

-Go to the Australian Building Codes Board website to view the National Construction Code that incorporates all building and plumbing requirements into a single code for Australia.
+To view the National Construction Code that incorporates all building and plumbing requirements into a single code for Australia, go to the Australian Building Codes Board website.

 Plumbing and Drainage Set - AS/NZS 3500